soluling/I18N/README.md

 CLDR does not contain information on how to create ordinal numbers from a number.
 I have been collecting the rules from various sources.
 There are still many languages without proper rules.
 Help from a native speaker would be appreciated.

+## Runtime translation loading

+Some platforms such as Angular do not have runtime translation loading.
+This API implements it.
+Using this API you can now make one compilation, one deployment and one URL that serves all languages.

 ## Runtime language switch

 Runtime language switch is a feature where the application can change the language of its user interface on runtime.
 This library contains code for that.
 The language change is implemented in such a way the there is not reload of forms or dialog, and the current state of the application remains unchanged.